Drafting EN IEC standards for citation in the OJEU

 2.1 General rules for preparation of harmonized standards (hENs)

-Evolution of the EN IEC standard
+2.2 Evolution of the EN IEC standard

 In the case of EN IEC harmonized standards, the relationship between the CENELEC Technical Body and the IEC Technical Body is of particular importance to ensure that the compliance-related comments from the HAS consultants) are addressed by subsequent versions of the IEC draft.
 This connection can be made through the CLC TB secretary, providing the relevant assessment elements to the IEC WG’s European experts (which NCs are member of CENELEC), and inviting them to take them into consideration.
-The CLC TB secretary may also contact directly the IEC convenor, as relevant.
+The CLC TB secretary may also directly contact the IEC convenor, as relevant.

-2.1.2 Scope
+2.3 Scope

 The scope of the harmonized standard shall be concise and clear and worded as a series of statements of facts.
 In line with CEN-CENELEC Internal Regulations Part 3 (and ISO/IEC Directive Part 2), the scope shall not include requirements, permissions or recommendations.
 The scope shall be consistent regarding content covered by the standard.